kikoseijo/klaravel/README.md

 ## Install instructions

+Install using composer.

 ```
 composer require ksoft/klaravel
 ```

-For version of laravel below 5.5 you might have to enable the service provider on your `app.php` file.
+For version of laravel < 5.5 you will have to enable this package service provider to `config/app.php` file in the service providers section.

 ```php
 Ksoft\Klaravel\ServiceProvider::class,
 ```

-You are now ready to go!
-Go see [Wiki Index](https://github.com/kikoseijo/kLaravel/wiki/Wiki-Credits-&-thanks).
+You are ready to go!
+For a full list of functionalities visit [Wiki Index](https://github.com/kikoseijo/kLaravel/wiki/Wiki-Credits-&-thanks).

 ### Lumen configuration

+If you need all features this package provides you will have to enable the following in your projects `boostrap/app.php` file:

 ```php
 $app->withFacades();